 If the Siri Remote isn't enough for you, you can of course pair a whole range of accessories with your Apple TV and use them to control it.
 In addition to universal remote controls, you can also find various controllers for gaming - make sure they have the Made for iPhone (MFi) certification.
 Of course, various Bluetooth headphones can also be paired with Apple's TV box.

-For example, if you want to control your Apple TV with your iPhone or iPad, you can do this using the Apple TV application integrated in iOS.
-You can easily access this from the control center.
-Is the menu item not already saved?
-Then open the settings on your iPhone and navigate to the "Control Center" field.
-Then go to "Customize Controls".
+For example, if you want to control your Apple TV with your iPhone or iPad, you can do so using the Apple TV app integrated into iOS.
+You can easily access this from the Control Center.
+If this menu item isn't already there, open your iPhone's Settings and navigate to the "Control Center" field.
+Then go to "Customize Controls."
 Now you can select the "Apple TV Remote" item and then save it.
 Note: You can connect a maximum of two Bluetooth devices to your Apple TV at the same time.
-This means that you can either connect two third-party game controllers or one game controller and a pair of Bluetooth headphones.
+This means you can connect either two third-party game controllers or one game controller and a pair of Bluetooth headphones.

-Although tvOS and iOS apps have different code, Apple allows developers to sell their apps in a bundle: This means that you get the tvOS version of an application for free if you have already purchased its iOS counterpart.
-You can check this via the App Store on your Apple TV under "purchased items".
+Although tvOS and iOS apps have different code, Apple allows developers to bundle their apps.
+This means you get the tvOS version of an app for free if you've already purchased its iOS counterpart.
+You can check this in the App Store on your Apple TV under "Purchased Items."
 Enjoy the television of the future.